 Pruning is the most common tree maintenance procedure.
 Unlike forest trees, landscape trees need a higher level of care to maintain structural integrity and aesthetics.
 Pruning must be done with an understanding of tree biology because improper pruning can create lasting damage or shorten the tree’s life.

-Learn more about tree pruning.
+Learn more about mature tree pruning.

 Reasons for Pruning